BalmungSan/scala-multifile-adt/README.md

-Finally, for goal `8` we only need to move all the files to their own `package` and mark all the implementation traits as `private[pckg]` and then they will be invisible to users.
+Finally, for goal `8` we only need to move all the files to their own `package` and mark all the implementation traits as `private[pckg]` and then they will be invisible to users.<br>
-// We can also easily test that like this:
+We can easily test that like this:

 ```scala
 // If we try to access the FooImpl class: